srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 - The import abbreviations are called 'short imports' and usually consist of 7-9 first letters of all the words that comprise path to file
 - **DO NOT** simply give a random short import name
-  - Run linter to generate short import for a file automatically
+  - Run Linter to generate short import for a file automatically
 - For some most files we specify short imorts by hand so thay may contain less symbols, e.g., `hdbg`
 - The goal is to have always the same imports so it's easy to move code around,